CaptainCrowbar/unicorn-lib/unicorn/format.md

 `"key:value"` format.
 More elaborate formatting for ranges is beyond the scope of this module and will need to be handled by the caller.

-This module calls the [`unicorn/regex`](regex.html) module, which in turn calls the PCRE library.
-It will only work with encodings for which the corresponding PCRE library has been linked; see the regex module documentation for details.

 ## Contents ##

 [TOC]